codingatkca/interview_experience/README.md

 - Find the nth Heightest salary

+## Random Questions
+- @RestControllerAdvice
+- How to integrate JPA in Spring Boot
+- Sleep vs Wait
+- How do you handle exception in spring.

 ## Core Java
 - Why Java has wait and notify methods in Object class
 - How do you prevent modifying the values of class via Reflection process.